 How to Use Juneberries

-Juneberry fruit is popular eaten fresh.
+Juneberry fruit is popularly eaten fresh.
 It can also be made into jellies, jams, pies, and even wine.
-If picked when just a little under ripe, it has a tartness that translates well into pies and preserves.
+If picked when just a little underripe, it has a tartness that translates well into pies and preserves.
 It also has a higher vitamin C content.

 If you’re planning to eat the berries plain or squeeze them for juice or wine, however, it’s best to let them get dead ripe (dark blue to purple and a little bit soft) before picking them.